fergusweb/simplesitemap/readme.txt

 Generates a simple sitemap, listing the page and posts on your site.
 You can set which page will become your sitemap, and the sitemap will be automatically inserted with your regular page content.

 This plugin is useful in helping your visitors find their way around the site, and is beneficial for search engines crawling your site.

+July 2024 - Plugin now comes with a Gutenberg compatible block, allowing you to choose which post-types to show sitemap links for.
+The earlier functionality & shortcodes continue to work unchanged.

 == Installation ==